captainhookphp/captainhook/README.md

 commit or push changes to git.

 You can either run cli commands, use some build in validators, or write your own PHP classes that get executed by *CaptainHook*.
+For more information have a look at the [documentation](https://sebastianfeldmann.github.io/captainhook/ "CaptainHook Documentation").

 [![Latest Stable Version](https://poser.pugx.org/sebastianfeldmann/captainhook/v/stable.svg?v=1)](https://packagist.org/packages/sebastianfeldmann/captainhook)